IgnitionOrk/Assignment-2/Readme.txt

 plaintext
 key

-OUTPUT File,
-Do not open the output file in notepad, all text will be displayed on one line.

 Where mode is a single bit with 1 denoting encryption and 0 for decryption, plaintext is a 64 bit string, and key is a 56 bit string.
 Example:
 1